Sydney V. Smith is putting herself out there and admitting she wants to be a “giraffe woman.”

 - Nick Jonas And Priyanka Chopra New Born Baby Name, Photo Revealed And Bring Their Baby After Intensive Care For Over 100 Days In NICU

-The giraffe woman decided to make the change after being inspired by Lady Gaga, whom she saw in concert.
+The giraffe woman decided to change after being inspired by Lady Gaga, whom she saw in concert.
 “Her freak empowerment message spoke to me,” Sydney said.
 “I reasoned that if she could wear meat dresses, I could be a giraffe woman.”
-As a result, she had a friend make personalized rings, which he then soldered around her neck.
+As a result, she had a friend make personalized rings, which he soldered around her neck.

 Taking Out the Coils